Treatment for endometriosis involves a range of approaches, depending on your situation.

-This is given as an injection and is usually used when other medicines like the COCP or progestogen treatment cannot be used or they did not work well enough.
+This is given as an injection and is usually used when other medicines like the COCP or progestogen treatment can't be used or they did not work well enough.

 Some women may find the use of complementary therapies helpful to manage the pain caused by endometriosis, but evidence for their use is lacking.
 Examples of complementary therapies include relaxation techniques such as breathing techniques, meditation, T'ai Chi and yoga.
 Tell your doctor if you are using complementary therapies.
 Together you can discuss any benefits of using complementary therapies and check interactions with your conventional medicine or treatment and any safety concerns.
 Read more about considerations if you are using complementary and alternative medicines.

 Surgery is usually needed for more severe endometriosis, to reduce symptoms and improve the chance that your fertility will not be affected.

 Laparoscopic surgery as mentioned above is the only certain way to diagnose endometriosis; endometrial tissue is usually removed at the same time.
 The aim is to remove all endometriosis lesions, cysts and adhesions, and restore normal anatomy.
 As with all surgery, there is an element of risk, which should be discussed with your surgeon.